daboynb/vanced_apk_standalone/README.md

 Those builds are selfmade because I don't want to trust some random people on the internet.
 If you trust me use this, otherwise download the manager from here https://www.apkmirror.com/apk/team-vanced/vanced-manager and see if it still works.

-# How I've made them

-1) I've installed with the manager the non-root version.

-2) I've backed up vanced with "Split APKs Installer (SAI)".

-3) The SAI output was an apks file.

-4) I've converted with antisplit the apks to apk.

-5) I've signed the apk with apksigner.

 # Downloads

 | Name                                   | Link                                                                                                                    |